ankursharma319/personal_website/blogs/linux_sandbox_from_scratch.md

  }
  ```

- 3. Have a binary for the application and a shared library which overwrites the std library's entry point function and sets up the sandbox before calling the main function.
+ 3. Have a binary for the application and a shared library for the sandbox.
+Shared library overwrites the std library's entry point function and sets up the sandbox before calling the main function.
 Then the application can be run like this: `LD_PRELOAD=./sandbox.so ./my_app arg1 arg2`. (`LD_PRELOAD` is used to override symbols in the stock libraries by creating a library with the same symbols).
 This can be a ok approach but relies on overriding stdlibs main which can be a bit finnicky.

 Since this is just a educational project, I am not worried about modularity or scalability of the sandbox to other apps, so I decided to go with approach#2 solely for ease of development.